microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/common_body_tags.md

 ### Anchors

 If you have a rather long page, such as an [frequently asked questions (FAQ) page](https://en.wikipedia.org/wiki/FAQ), you may want to allow users to quickly access a part of the page farther down on the screen, such as the answer to the question being posted.
-You can enable this by creating an **anchor**.
-(I bet you were wondering where **anchor** came from - now you know!)
+You can enable this by creating an **anchor** (I bet you were wondering where **anchor** came from - now you know!).
 To create the target, you will use the `id` attribute on any tag you like.
 You will then create a link to the target by using `#` in front of the ID you've identified.

 ``` html
 Q: <a href="#bite">Do alpacas bite?</a>